UTEP-CS-1/website/staging_labs/clab3/spec.md

 ![](toString.png)

 {: .tip }
 Before moving on, check your implementation by adding print statements to test your code in `Tester.java`.
 Once you have tested it throughly locally, submit to Gradescope and verify that all WordleGame test cases pass.
+If the autograder crashes, it is likely due to the method signatures described above not being defined correctly.

 ## Main